MultiCraft/repixture/mods/rp_mobs/API.md

   * `call`: Occasional mob call (only played manually)
   * `horny`: When mob becomes horny
   * `give_birth`: When mob gives birth to a child
-* `front_body_point`: A point of the front side of the mob.
-Used by the mob to "see" forwards to detect dangerous land (cliffs, damaging blocks, etc.)
+* `front_body_point`: A point of the front side of the mob, specified as offset vector from the mob position.
+    Used to "see" forwards to detect dangerous land (cliffs, damaging blocks, etc.)
     Should be on the front face of the mob model and roughly in the center of that side.
+* `path_check_point`: A point that is used to compare the position to the path goal position, specified as offset vector from the mob position.
+This point is used to check whether a path point has been 'reached' for the `follow_path*` microtask templates.
 * `dead_y_offset`: Y offset of collisionbox when mob is in 'dying' state.
 Set this to a number so that the mob lies on top of the ground (it should neither float nor be inside the ground)